saugatdon/Tic-TacToe/README.md

 # Tic-TacToe
-A classical GTK library based Tic Tac Toe game.
+A classical game recreated with C with the help GTK library.